saildot4k/KELFbinder-UMCS/README.md

 # 📂 HOW TO INSTALL – SIMPLE INSTRUCTIONS (USB ONLY)

 Welcome!
-Follow these steps carefully to install UMCS using a USB drive.
+Follow these steps carefully to install UMCS to your memory card using a USB drive.
 ---

 ## ✅ WHAT YOU'LL NEED: